gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 The following concepts are an excerpt from a presentation given by Dr. Jeff Boleng who previously served as the Senior Advisor of Software Acquisitions to HON Ellen Lord, Secretary of Defense for Acquisitions and Sustainment (A&S):

->_...A marionette is a way to visualize the relationship between a Program Manager (PM), the Contract and a Developer. _
+> _A marionette is a way to visualize the relationship between a Program Manager (PM), the Contract and a Developer._

 In this scenario, the PMO is contracting, hence the developer is outsourced to a contractor.
 Therefore, in order to deliver capability a PMO establishes the contract(s) and **incentivizes**.